-During the War of 1812 against Britain: General Andrew Jackson has only 1,200 men left to defend New Orleans when he learns that a British fleet will...
+During the War of 1812 against the United Kingdom of Great Britain and Ireland: General Andrew Jackson has only 1,200 men left to defend New Orleans when he learns that a British fleet will...
 See full summary »

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 17 of 18 people found this review helpful.

 Was this review helpful to you?